parthasm/Naive-Bayes-Document-Classifier/README.md

 Document Classification in python with some help from the Natural Language Toolkit, using a Multinomial Naive Bayes Classifier and experimenting with various feature selectors, till now only Mutual Information.

+Note to the reader: The source code files are described in the order of most simple to most advanced as you navigate from top to bottom.

  NaiveBayes.py

  The ' NaiveBayes.py' implements a Multinomial Naive Bayes Classifier without using feature selection and without using